Everything You Need to Know About Microvias in Printed Circuit Design

 Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a circuit board.
 Microvia-in-pad configuration is common with fine-pitch BGA components, where the small distance between solder balls will not allow a dog bone fanout.
 Microvias on the surface layer can also be placed in a pad, filled with a conductive epoxy or electrodeposited copper, and plated over with copper (this is the microvia analogue of via-in-pad plated over, or VIPPO, for standard via sizes).
 The in-pad configuration has advantages in that the pad is now solderable, but the internal fill and the copper wrap plating on the via are now the main reliability concerns.

 Blind microvias start in the surface layer and terminate 1 layer below the surface, although they could terminate or 2 layers below the surface layer if the aspect ratio is kept low.
-If you need to span 2 layers, it's best to use stacked microvias (see below) as these will be more reliable.
+If you need to span 2 layers, it's better to use stacked microvias (see below) or staggered microvias as these will be more reliable.
+Blind microvias could be filled or unfilled.

 Stacked and Staggered Microvias